oldmanbluntz/OctoLightFT232h/README.md

-Just a test to get this plugin to work with CircuitPython's digitalio instead of RPI.GPIO

-Forked from Gigibu5/OctoLight
+Forked from gigibu5/OctoLight

-It is currently working.
-Only on pin D4.
-I am working on getting the settings working to choose the pin from settings.
+This is a plugin to get the adafruit FT232H USB breakout board working in OctoPrint to get GPIO functionality on desktops running OctoPrint, since most desktops don't have native GPIO anymore, since serial/parallel ports left the commonplace with Motherboards.
 This should work on a Raspberry pi as well, and on Windows, as long as adafruit-blinka/libusb/pyftdi are installed and working on those platforms.
+It is a cheaper option than an add in card for the desktop.
+Plus, with the current shortage of, and increased price of, Raspberry Pi's, people who decide to use an x86/x64 platform to run OctoPrint can benefit from GPIO to control extra functions.

-To get it working, Install octoprint on Ubuntu following these directions, but stop when you go to start octoprint, or to make the service for Automating Octoprint Startup:
+To get it working in Ubuntu (as i have yet gotten to fully test it on a rpi or on Windows), Install octoprint on Ubuntu following these directions, but stop when you go to start octoprint, or to make the service for Automating Octoprint Startup:

 https://www.illuminated3d.com/2020/06/05/setting-up-octoprint-on-ubuntu-20-04-with-python-3/